Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Transferring Files & Shells.md

 **How to get interactive shell**

+Whenever you gain access to the target system with a non-interactive command shell, it is always recommended to upgrade the shell to avoid any issues with input and output.

+The first technique involves spawning a **bash** session, this can be done by running the following command:

 Method 1
-- list shells installed don system: `etc /etc/sells
+- list shells installed don system: `cat /etc/sells
 	- use any of the shells and add `-i `

 Method 2 getting interactive shell with programming languages
-- version of python is installed: `python version`
+- version of python is installed: `python --version`
 	- `python -c 'import pty; pty.spawn("/bin/bash")' `
 - perl
 	- `perl help `